Yluro/cosmochlore/README.md

 ## License

-This program is licensed under the GNU General Public License v3.0 (GPL-3.0).
+**The code, binaries and sample tests are provided as is with no warranty of any kind.** This program is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file or https://www.gnu.org/licenses/gpl-3.0.html for full terms.

 Portions of this software are based on cosymlib (shp.f90), Copyright (c) 2021 Pere Alemany, Efrem Bernuz, Abel Carreras and Miquel Llunell, licensed under the MIT License.